abhis3kh/housing-marketplace/README.md

-# House Marketplace - One Stop Solution for selling and renting house/s.
+# Housing Marketplace - One Stop Solution for selling and renting house/s.

 Find and list houses for sale or rent.